 As you can imagine, there are hundreds – literally hundreds – of different Colosseum + Roman Forum tours out there, and a large percentage of them have stellar reviews.
 So how in the world do you choose?

-The tour we chose is the Premium Colosseum Tour with Roman Forum & Palatine Hill with Take Walks, one of the best tour companies in Italy (and other places around the world), and I’m here to tell you all about it.
+The tour we chose is the Premium Colosseum Tour with Roman Forum & Palatine Hill with Walks of Italy, one of the best tour companies in Italy (and other places around the world), and I’m here to tell you all about it.
 We think this is the best Colosseum Tour in Rome (though we have two other suggestions at the bottom for a slightly different experience).

 Below, you’ll find the details you need to choose the right tour, including what to expect along the way and some alternative tours to consider.

 Planning a trip to Rome?
 We spent ten days in Rome on our last trip to Italy, and have plenty of detailed travel guides to help you plan an unforgettable trip.

 Disclosure: We paid for our own tours with our own hard-earned cash.
 No sponsored tours here!
 However, some of the links in this post are affiliate links, which just means that if you like what you’re reading and click on a link to book, we get a small percentage of the booking at no additional cost to you.
 Thanks for reading, and we hope you enjoy your tour!

 Don’t have time to read the entire review below?
 Here’s what you need to know.

 Taking a guided tour of the Colosseum with a knowledgeable guide is well worth the extra money you’ll pay for it versus skip-the-line tickets and exploring on your own (61 Euros vs. 22 Euros).